 Buhbli Organic’s change aligned their organic product with a more suitable eco-friendly packaging solution.

-Warsaw Saints are a Poland-based fashion label that emphasises sustainability with the long term use and universal designs of their clothing.
+Poland-based fashion label Warsaw Saints emphasise sustainability with the long term use and universal designs of their clothing.

 In 2018, Warsaw Saints became a completely plastic-free company which led to the rethinking of their packaging design and materials.

 This ‘less is more’ approach aligned their packaging with the sustainability identity of the brand.